 I could see it was really a comic for girls, but expressed delight on receiving it so as not to disappoint him.
 And perhaps I was even delighted to a degree - after all, it was a new number one.
-I can only suppose he'd recognised the FAB 1 Rolls from THUNDERBIRDS, or saw the name of THE MAN FROM U.N.C.L.E. on the cover and assumed it was for boys, but I'm unsure whether I ever bought another issue (though perhaps I did).
+Perhaps he'd recognised the FAB 1 Rolls from THUNDERBIRDS, or saw the name of The MAN From U.N.C.L.E. on the cover and assumed it was for boys, but I'm unsure whether I ever bought another issue (though perhaps I did).
 I do recall though, my brother almost having a fit some months later when my mother embarrassed him by asking if he wanted 'Lady Penelope' in a newsagent's while we were looking for a comic to buy.

 However, enough of my dreary personal reminiscences - you no doubt have your own memories of this comic if you read it back in the day.
 (Yeah, I know - your sister bought it - heard it.)
 So, take a trip back in time to an earlier point in your life, and live again those seemingly more innocent, halcyon days when the world was a bigger, brighter and better place that it often appears today.

-On the page below, note that Lady Penelope being an inhabitant of the 21st century is seemingly ignored, and she is depicted as a contemporary of characters from the 1960s.
+On the page below, note that Lady Penelope being an inhabitant of the 21st century is ignored, and she's depicted as a contemporary of characters from the 1960s.